 Similarly, it is the number one social media platform for professional networking and career growth.
 For example, 87% of people use LinkedIn for recruitment drives.
 This means it is the best platform to land your dream job.

 That takes us to LinkedIn SEO.
-But what is LinkedIn SEO optimization, you ask!
+But what exactly is LinkedIn SEO optimization?

 This guide will walk you through everything you want to know about LinkedIn SEO.
 We’ll also discuss how to optimize a profile to increase its visibility.